danielvilasgonzalez/Bering_redesign/README.md

 | optimized             | depth and variance of sea bottom temperature | balanced random           |
 | optimized             | depth and variance of sea bottom temperature | random                    |

+## Scripts

+The analysis is coded into 9 scripts:

+-
+-
+-
+-
+-
+-
+-